-If you don’t feel like doing all of this yourself, this is what we do - request your free audit so we can find areas of opportunity for your business.
+If you don’t feel like doing all of this yourself, Nexus specializes in search engine optimization services - request your free audit so we can find areas of opportunity for your business.

 In order for a business website to be an effective marketing tool, it must do two things: Attract and Convert.

 Search Engine Optimization is one way to handle the Attraction side of things.
 It is a strategy that focuses on getting more people to come to your website as a result of searching for something relevant to what you offer.

 - • Lead generation - Content marketing (a big part of SEO) generates over three times as many leads as outbound marketing and costs 62% less.